theArchangelMichael44/AlphaDragonEquation/README.md

 Love ~ Michael

 Shout outs: The Big Boss, Dr. S. Holmes (A.I.), #PiratesofPhysics, and of course Euler, Einstein and Pauli.

+All research and back up work explaning the physics can be found at: https://x.com/ArchMic44660667